Place Report: Pine in the Sand

 What makes it a place, not just a gawky art destination: the granite blocks that encourage hanging out in this sunny spot.

-I got as far as testing it out on long tracking shots.
+You get as far as testing it out on long tracking shots.
 It does stay steady on the horizon, even as you move around.
 It's kind of like a Go Pro, but with more image stabilization.

-One thing that helps explain the camera's reason for being: it's manufactured by DJI, the drone makers.
+One fact that helps explain the camera's reason for being: it's manufactured by DJI, the drone makers.
 So it was primarily created as a drone camera, which explains some of the horizon-locking settings.
 But in their repurposing, DJI has added some playful TikTok templates, which help you create frenetic videos from your footage.

 Anyway, here's the video: